MicrosoftDocs/winrt-api/windows.security.exchangeactivesyncprovisioning/easclientdeviceinformation_systemproductname.md

 The system product name of the local device.
 The value must be less than 1024 characters.

 ## -remarks
-> Windows Store app only.
+> UWP apps only.
 Use this only if the [SystemSku](easclientdeviceinformation_systemsku.md) is empty.
 [SystemProductName](easclientdeviceinformation_systemproductname.md) is retrieved from the registry.
 If the registry can't be read for any reason, [SystemProductName](easclientdeviceinformation_systemproductname.md) is returned as an empty string.

 ## -examples